ElsaMMendes/LSHF2020_analysis/README.md

 # SHOTGUN PIPELINE

-## Explanation of the scripts in modules/ in the order of execution
+## Explanation of the scripts in modules/ folder in the order of execution

 ### 1_read_preprocessing.sh